manymoments/manymoments.github.io/_posts/2019-12-15-consensus-model-for-FLP.md

 #### Message passing

 When a party wishes to send a message $m$ to a recipient party $p$, it locally writes $(m,p)$ on its outgoing-messages queue.
 The system then adds this event $e=(m,p)$ to a *global* set of *pending messages*.
-Once an event enters the pending messages set, the adversary can divide when to *deliver* the message (with some constraints that depend on the network model: synchrony or asynchrony).
+Once an event enters the pending messages set, the adversary can decide when to *deliver* the event (with some constraints that depend on the network model: synchrony or asynchrony).
 When event $e=(m,p)$ is delivered, the system adds the message $m$ to the local incoming-messages queue of party $p$.

 #### Configuration